Jacob-Spiegel/GlauconiteFilter/tutorial/TUTORIAL.md

 #### If Running On A Larger Super Computer

-We recommend fixing the `number_of_processors` to however many processors you will be dedicating to GlauconiteFilterer.
-If `number_of_processors = -1` than all available processors will be use to run GlauconiteFilterer.
+We recommend fixing the `number_of_processors` to however many processors you will be dedicating to GlauconiteFilter.
+If `number_of_processors = -1` than all available processors will be use to run GlauconiteFilter.

 #### If Running On A Cluster